bigai-ai/ICE/README.md

 # About

+This repository is the official implementation of the paper "In-Context Editing: Learning Knowledge from Self-Induced Distributions".
+The main idea of this paper is to use an in-context distribution to guide the learning process of knowledge editing for language models.

 This project is developed based on [EasyEdit](https://github.com/zjunlp/EasyEdit).
 Please refer to the original repository for more details of other methods and an overview of knowledge editing.
 The following is a list of related repositories:

 - [EasyEdit](https://github.com/zjunlp/EasyEdit)  An open source knowledge edit framework.